1.1 The principles of data processing

 - other supplementary information as per our privacy notice.

 We will respond to Subject Access Requests (SARs) within one month of receipt of the written request.
 We will extend the period of compliance by a further two months where requests are complex or numerous.
 There is no cost to you making an SAR unless the request is ‘manifestly unfounded or excessive.’
 In this case we will charge a reasonable fee for multiple or complex requests or refuse the request.
-Birmingham LOC can withhold disclosing personal data if doing so would adversely affect the rights and freedoms of others.
+Brent & Harrow LOC can withhold disclosing personal data if doing so would adversely affect the rights and freedoms of others.
 If we refuse a request, we will explain to you within a month why we have refused it.
 You can appeal this to the ICO.

 - Right to rectification: you can request that your inaccurate personal data is corrected or completed if it is incomplete.
 You can make this request verbally or in writing.